Los Angeles mystery: Who taped meeting with racist rants? - NewsBreak

 It has now prompted a state investigation.

-The recording was made in a meeting room inside the headquarters of the politically influential labor group -- known locally as "the Fed" -- but it's not known how the recording was made during a small gathering of friends, or even who was in the room.
+The recording was made in a meeting room inside the headquarters of the politically influential labor group—known as “the Fed”—but it’s not known how the recording was made during a small gathering of friends, or even who was in the room.

 “It’s blatantly obvious it was an insider job,” said Mark Gonzalez, who heads the Los Angeles County Democratic Party and believes the most likely target of the unknown person who recorded the meeting was federation president Ron Herrera.